eagle840/katacoda-labs/jekyll/step1.md

 # front matter
 ---
 ```
+you can use nano to edit the file

+`nano index.html`{{execute}}

 and replace
 `<h1>Hello World!</h1>`  in index.html with
 `<h1>{{ "Hello World!" | downcase }}</h1>`

+hint: ctrl-o to save and ctrl-x to exit when using nano

 run `jekyll build`{{execute}}   again
 and check the _site/index.html,  and you'll see it's removed the front matter and processed Hello World to lower case.